'Quiet on Set' explores allegations of abuse, toxic behavior at Nickelodeon

 Nickelodeon and Schneider's success was rooted in creating shows which seemed like they were built just for kids, starring kids, presented at a time when young people had a lot fewer entertainment options.
 It was a golden age of children's TV, featuring young performers who would go on to become stars as adults, including Kenan Thompson, Ariana Grande, Nick Cannon, Victoria Justice, Miranda Cosgrove and Jamie Lynn Spears.

-Schneider doesn't offer a new interview on camera, but appears in archival footage and photos.
-The show also features text statements in which he denies some allegations, insisting what he did on shows was scrutinized by dozens of adults — including programming executives — and that he never considered gender in hiring decisions.
+Schneider didn't face an on camera interview with the docuseries producers, instead releasing his video with a friendly interviewer after the program aired.
+He does appears in the program through archival footage and photos.
+Quiet on Set also features text statements in which he denies some allegations, insisting what he did on shows was scrutinized by dozens of adults — including programming executives — and that he never considered gender in hiring decisions.

 The program also shows a statement from Nickelodeon at the end of every episode which stated it "investigates all formal complaints as part of our commitment to fostering a safe and professional workplace.
 [We] have adopted numerous safeguards over the years to help ensure we are living up to our own high standards and the expectations of our audience."